 All cards are also customizable via Canva.
 Some cards may require a Canva subscription for premium elements; click on the individual template for details.
 (If you don’t have a subscription and only want a single design, please contact me.
 I will create it for you.)

-Check out some additional resources for friends and family below:
+Additional resources for friends and family:

 Resources Homepage for Friends and Family